jacebenson/cedar/docs/docs/typescript/generated-types.md

 :::info Curious about the defaults?

-You can find them [here](https://github.com/cedarjs/cedar/blob/main/packages/internal/src/generate/graphqlCodeGen.ts) in Redwood's source.
+You can find them [here](https://github.com/cedarjs/cedar/blob/main/packages/internal/src/generate/graphqlCodeGen.ts) in Cedar's source.
 Look for the `generateTypeDefGraphQLWeb` and `generateTypeDefGraphQLApi` functions.

 :::